postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 ### Headers

-* **Send no-cache header:** (Recommended) Turn on this toggle to send a `Cache-Control: no-cache` header with each request.
+* **Send no-cache header** - (Recommended) Turn on this toggle to send a `Cache-Control: no-cache` header with each request.
 The `no-cache` directive forces the server to revalidate each request and ensures you get an up-to-date (not stale) response.
-* **Send Postman Token header:** (Recommended) Turn on this toggle to send a random Postman token with an XMLHttpRequest.
+* **Send Postman Token header** - (Recommended) Turn on this toggle to send a random Postman token with an XMLHttpRequest.
 Sending a random token ensures the receiving server handles one request at a time, even when the requests send with the same parameters.
 The token can also aid debugging and help you distinguish between requests on the server side.
-* **Retain headers when clicking on links:** When you select a link in a response, Postman creates a new `GET` request with the link URL.
+* **Retain headers when clicking on links** - When you select a link in a response, Postman creates a new `GET` request with the link URL.
 Turn on this toggle to keep the headers from the earlier request in the new request.
 Retaining headers is useful if you mainly access protected resources.
-* **Automatically follow redirects:** Turn off this toggle to prevent requests that return a 3xx series response from automatically redirecting.
+* **Automatically follow redirects** - Turn off this toggle to prevent requests that return a 3xx series response from automatically redirecting.
-* **Send anonymous usage data to Postman:** Postman gathers basic, anonymous usage data to help with product improvement.
+* **Send anonymous usage data to Postman** - Postman gathers basic, anonymous usage data to help with product improvement.
 Select this toggle to turn off sending anonymous usage data to Postman.

 ### User interface

-* **Two-pane view:** By default, Postman displays responses below requests.
+* **Two-pane view** - By default, Postman displays responses below requests.
 Turn on this toggle to display the response and request panes side by side.
-* **Show icons with tab names:** Turn off this toggle to hide the icons that appear next to tab names.
+* **Show icons with tab names** - Turn off this toggle to hide the icons that appear next to tab names.
-* **Variable autocomplete:** Turn on this toggle to enable autocomplete when typing variable names.
+* **Variable autocomplete** - Turn on this toggle to enable autocomplete when typing variable names.
 * **Default documentation editor** - Select the default editor to use for editing documentation descriptions.
 Learn more about authoring descriptions in the [Postman editor](/docs/publishing-your-api/authoring-your-documentation/#authoring-descriptions-in-the-postman-editor) or the [Markdown editor](/docs/publishing-your-api/authoring-your-documentation/#authoring-descriptions-in-markdown).

 ### Editor settings

 **Editor** settings affect code-related text such as request and response bodies, pre-request scripts, and tests.
 To revert back to default text settings, select **Reset**.

-* **Font Family:** Enter one or more font family names separated by commas.
+* **Font Family** - Enter one or more font family names separated by commas.
 Postman uses the first available font family to display code text.
-* **Font Size (`px`):** Enter the font size in pixels to use for code text.
+* **Font Size (`px`)** - Enter the font size in pixels to use for code text.
-* **Indentation count:** Enter the number of indentation characters to use for each code level.
+* **Indentation count** - Enter the number of indentation characters to use for each code level.
-* **Indentation type:** Select the indentation character type to use (**Space** or **Tab**).
+* **Indentation type** - Select the indentation character type to use (**Space** or **Tab**).
-* **Auto close brackets:** Turn on this toggle to automatically add a closing bracket when you enter an opening bracket.
+* **Auto close brackets** - Turn on this toggle to automatically add a closing bracket when you enter an opening bracket.
-* **Auto close quotes:** Turn on this toggle to automatically add a closing quotation mark when you enter an opening quotation mark.
+* **Auto close quotes** - Turn on this toggle to automatically add a closing quotation mark when you enter an opening quotation mark.

 ## Themes